Flippin-Games/flippin-game/README.md

 ### Frontend

 Deployment is handled by Netlify.
 It will get triggered every time there is new change in master.
-Env variable needs to point to server instance running on fly.io.
+Env variable needs to point to server instance running on fly.io - this is set so only need to worry about it if we move away from fly.io.

 ### Backend